Articles | Volume 8, issue 2

 Short summary

-Extreme meteorological and climatological events properties are changing under human caused climate change.
-Extreme events attribution methods seek to estimate the contribution of global warming in the probability and intensity changes of extreme events.
-Here we propose a procedure to estimate these quantities for the flow analogues method which compare the observed event to similar events in the past.
+Properties of extreme meteorological and climatological events are changing under human-caused climate change.
+Extreme event attribution methods seek to estimate the contribution of global warming in the probability and intensity changes of extreme events.
+Here we propose a procedure to estimate these quantities for the flow analogue method, which compares the observed event to similar events in the past.

 Emmanouil Flaounas, Stavros Dafis, Silvio Davolio, Davide Faranda, Christian Ferrarin, Katharina Hartmuth, Assaf Hochman, Aristeidis Koutroulis, Samira Khodayar, Mario Marcello Miglietta, Florian Pantillon, Platon Patlakas, Michael Sprenger, and Iris Thurnherr